2010 Kosovan parliamentary election: Background

 The election was initially called on 15 October 2010, after President Fatmir Sejdiu resigned in September 2010 over accusations of breaching the constitution by continuing to hold his party leadership while president.
 However, the next day the Democratic League of Kosovo announced it would leave the ruling coalition on 18 October 2010, which would require early elections to be held within 45 days of that date.
 After the government failed a vote of no confidence on 2 November 2010, the election was set for 12 December 2010.
 The vote was a result of Hashim Thaçi's governing party supporting a no-confidence vote to trigger a snap election.

 This was to be the first election since Kosovo's unilateral declaration of independence, and the International Court of Justice's advisory opinion on the legality of the declaration.

-The call for a new election was condemned both within and without Kosovo because the incumbent government "orchestrat[ed] its own downfall," while election observers "warned the snap polls it triggered could damage Pristina at the international level."
+The call for a new election was condemned both within and outside of Kosovo because the incumbent government "orchestrated its own downfall," while election observers "warned the snap polls it triggered could damage Pristina at the international level."
 Koha Ditore said: "Nowhere in the world has a government overthrown itself asking for it to be changed.
 It could only happen in Kosovo."
 Express Daily also added that the election was a result of "the way Hashim Thaçi wanted it.
 The prime minister himself insisted on voting to overthrow the government."
 Other analysts also warned of ominous outcomes: Nexhmedin Spahiu said "Kosovo will pay the biggest price for it in the eyes of the international community.
 This will affect international recognitions because the crisis weakens the position of Kosovo."
 A journalist, Halil Matoshi, concurred with the reaction and added that "the quick and dizzying fall of all the pillars of the system [proved] the political establishment is unable to ensure stability.
-It sends a very bad message for Kosovo as a new democracy at the time when the country is facing the Atlantic integrations and implementation of European standards to achieve NATO and EU membership.
+It sends a very bad message for Kosovo as a new democracy at the time when the country is facing the Atlantic integrations and implementation of European standards to achieve NATO and EU membership".

-Electoral System
+Electoral system

 In the Assembly (Kuvendi/Skupstina), 100 members are elected through an open-list proportional representation system to serve 4-year terms and 20 members are reserved to represent Kosovo's national minorities to serve 4-year terms.

-In the proportional tier, there is a 30 percent female quota under which every third candidate must be female.
+In the proportional tier, there is a 30 per cent female quota under which every third candidate must be female.
 Electors may vote for up to five individual candidates within the list they choose.
-For the 20 reserved seats, 10 seats are reserved for Serbs, 4 seats for the Roma, Ashkali and Egyptians, 3 seats for the Bosniaks, Montenegrins, Croats, Hungarians, Toskan, 2 seats for the Turks, and seat for the Gorans.
+For the 20 reserved seats, 10 seats are reserved for Serbs, 4 seats for the Roma, Ashkali and Egyptians, 3 seats for the Bosniaks, 2 seats for the Turks, and one seat for the Gorani community.

+Of the four seats reserved for the Roma, Ashkali, and Egyptian communities, one seat is specifically reserved for the Roma, one for the Ashkali, and one for the Egyptian community.
+The fourth seat is assigned to the community with the highest overall votes.